tytydraco/yessleep/out/The_Door_in_the_Attic.md

 “How do you know it doesn’t open?”

 Jeff pointed at the doorframe.
 “This door is meant to open outward.
-It’s already several inches into the wall, so if it does open, it’ll only be just crack.”
+It’s already several inches into the wall, so if it does open, it won’t be more than a crack.”

 I sighed.
 “Well, that sucks.”